Pick n Pay Investigates Centurion Franchise Branch Closed for Noncompliance

 In a related article, Briefly News reported that the National Consumer Commission conducted nationwide raids in June 2024 after discovering spaza shops were not complying with the law.

 The Commission targeted suppliers of fast-moving goods and aimed at uncovering compliance in big and small retailers.
-They discovered that there was non-compliance in establishments which had food that passed their sell-by dates.
+They discovered that there was non-compliance in establishments selling food that past its sell-by dates.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU - click on “Recommended for you” and enjoy!